 5 CDC Recommendations for Reducing COVID-19 Exposure at Work

-When faced with a virus that passes very easily from person to person and from surfaces to people, how can you keep your employees safe from coronavirus exposure?
+When faced with a virus that passes very easily from person to person and from surface to people, how can you keep your employees safe from coronavirus exposure?
 The Centers for Disease Control and Prevention have some recommendations:

 1. Implementing Procedures for Social Distancing